 Rummage Sale Project: A Kindness Journey

-Following our very successful May 2016 Rummage Sale, Mary Tromly used a Butterfly Grant to take it a step (many steps) further:
+Following our very successful Rummage Sales in 2016, 2017, and 2018, Mary Tromly used a Butterfly Grant to take it a step (many steps) further:

 Our journey is not quite finished.
 The clean up crew loaded left over items onto a U Haul truck (funded by a butterfly grant ) and we took it to Havre, MT. (as far as we could go with the truck ).
 There the rummage was unloaded onto a large horse trailer and transported to the Service Center in Lodge Pole, MT.
 The head of the Service Center met with me in Havre to express her gratitude for our generosity.
 What a great feeling!
 This is the journey of our Holy Spirit Parish rummage for this year; what a week for all of us!

-(The people of the Fort Belknap Indian Reservation created the artwork below as a gift to the parish -- you can see it in the parish hall.
-To read the story on the picture, scroll down the page.)
+The people of the Fort Belknap Indian Reservation created the artwork above as a gift to the parish -- you can see it in the parish hall.
+Here is the story on the picture:

 The annual Holy Spirit Episcopal Church rummage sale for 2016 proved to be a huge success both monetarily and in outreach for the "Spirit of Kindness".
 The church volunteers were galvanized by a tsunami of good will beginning with the organization of the sale items from huge bags of goods in utter chaos to racks with clothes, shoes, kitchen tools and dishware, electronic equipment, jewelry, children's toys, books and even a beautiful boutique filled with upscale women's clothing.
 As with all rummage sales, it proceeded at a fast pace ending with items left over to be catapulted to a rather distant place in Montana.
 The "Spirit of Kindness" of the volunteers extended to loading up a U-Haul truck at the end of the day for a road trip to the Fort Belknap Indian Reservation (home to the Aaniinen - White Clay People or Gros Ventre) and Nakoda (Assiniboine) tribes.
 A quick stop in Havre became the meeting place for the transfer of the rummage from the U-Haul truck to a horse trailer which then headed to the Lodgepole Senior Center.
 At the other end of the reservation the trailer was met by the director, Minerva Alan.
 The dispersal of items was determined by community need.